pinskylab/A_clarkii_transcriptomics/Scripts/Upstream_Analyses/BayPass_upstream.md

 Downloaded BAYPASS v.2.1 to Amarel and unzipped/installed in `~/Programs`.

+*Note: Process below is for running BAYPASS with the full mac2 dataset (wN4).
+For the dataset w/out N4, inputs and file names were changed as needed.*

 Created BAYPASS input file with PGDSpider v.2.1.1.5 & modifications on local computer.

 -   Took `output.hicov2.snps.only.mac2.vcf` file and converted to `clownfish_mac2.snps`.